cybertraining-dsc/fa20-523-316/project/project.md

 - [ ] section hedares must not have :
 - [ ] content is not spell checked.
 Suggestion: use grammarly
 - [ ] you try to measure subjectivity in section 7, but yet you do not give a definition of what that subjectivity is e.g. its definition, as you compare them and come to a conclusion you must define it.
+- [ ] This entire section is unsubstiantiated: "
+After all the data was collected, we have formatted the candidates information and cleaned the twitter data.
+After closely watching the twitter data with the graphical represenation we predicted the results.
+The analysis’ prediction favored Joe Biden to win this year’s election.
+However, President Trump was close behind.
+The predicted race included a very tight race, ending with Joe Biden breaking through.
+The actual presidential race this November seemed to be following the predicted trend, with Joe Biden taking a lead at the start and President Trump catching up by the first day’s end.
+The race continued to be tight for a couple of days, matching the general trend of the prediction.
+However, on November 7th, Biden broke through the stalemate and secured the elections.
+The prediction was close for most of the race, but the trend broke when Joe Biden won by a convincing lead."

 - [x] please use proper refernce citations, they must be cited in text not cited see our template
 - [x] no real backgound section provided